Mississippi State Capitol: History

-Architecture/Building
+Architecture

 The Capitol exemplifies Beaux Arts classicism in architecture.

 The Capitol is 402 feet in width, 225 feet in depth, with a total of 171,000 square feet.
 The central dome rises 180 feet above ground level.

 The exterior walls of the Capitol are Indiana limestone and the base and stairs are Georgia granite.
 The drum of the main dome is a limestone-colored terra cotta and is surrounded by a limestone colonnade.
 The eagle that stands atop is eight feet tall and 15 feet wide, made of copper, and gilded with gold leaf.

 Inside the Capitol are more than ten types of marble from other states and countries and eight types of art marble, known as scagliola.
 Architect Theodore Link used the new technology of electric lighting when designing the Capitol and incorporated 4,750 electric fixtures, which are still being used today.

 Windows of stained and leaded glass, crafted by Louis Millet of Chicago, Illinois, are original and adorn the grand staircase, domes and walls of the chambers of the Senate and House of Representatives, Governor’s Office, and other spaces within the building.
 The ceilings of the third and fourth floor corridors contain Millet’s stained glass and work with the skylights on the roof and with the glass cylinders within the marble of the fourth floor as a skylight system to provide natural light along those corridors.

 The ground floor’s Hall of Governors displays portraits of the former governors of Mississippi, beginning with the first territorial governor, Winthrop Sargent.

 The main Rotunda is located on the second floor with walls of Italian white marble trimmed with Belgian black marble, cast iron balustrades with architectural motifs encircling the space, and the central dome rising above allowing in natural light to mix with the original electric light fixtures.
 A relief sculpture of Lady Justice is seen above each of the top arches.

 The Rotunda also displays all the major classical orders, including Roman Doric on the first level (second floor), Ionic on the second level (third floor), and the highest order in the Composite capitals on the monumental columns.

 The second floor also houses the old Supreme Court and the old State Library.

 In addition to the chambers of the Senate and the House of Representatives, the third floor is home to the offices of the Lieutenant Governor and the Speaker of the House, and the ceremonial office of the Governor.
 The Senate has 52 members.
 The House of Representatives has 122 members.

 The public galleries of the Senate and the House of Representatives are located on the fourth floor.

 On top of the state capital building is a gold-plated American Bald Eagle figurine, facing south.

-Hours

-The Capitol is open Monday-Friday, 8 a.m.-5 p.m.
-It is closed weekends.